-M&As
+- M&As

-Although organic growth has been a core driver of IIJ Group's business, in the past, IIJ Group has executed M&As and PMI (post-merger integration process) such as IIJ Global Solutions Inc. (acquired the domestic network business from AT&T in 2010), which provides WAN services, IIJ Protech Inc. (M&A in 2014), which acquires and supplies engineers, and PTC SYSTEM (S) PTE LTD (M&A in 2021), which is a leading local system integrator in Singapore.
+Although organic growth has been a core driver of IIJ Group's business, in the past, IIJ Group has executed M&As and PMI (post-merger integration process) such as IIJ Global Solutions Inc. (acquired the domestic network business from AT&T in 2010), which provides WAN services, IIJ Protech Inc. (M&A in 2014), which acquires and supplies engineers, PTC SYSTEM (S) PTE LTD (M&A in 2021), which is a leading local system integrator in Singapore, and PTC SYSTEMS SDN.BHD(M&A in 2023), which is a local system integrator in Malaysia.
 These companies have been demonstrating the effects of collaboration within IIJ Group.
 IIJ Group considers that securing resources is important to realize further growth in the future.

 Therefore, IIJ Group shall continue to pursue M&A opportunities.